 b) People adding a nofollow tag without telling me, and which I’d only find out on the next audit of links I’d bought to date.

 Against disclosure of link selling’s consequences w/ The Borgle:

 1) Why should I be responsible for what The Borgle chooses to do with their website?
-If I had to be responsible for third party sites’ behaviour, then I shouldn’t buy [non-PR-passing] banners ads on blogs that could generate sales for me, if I know that the top bloggers in that space won’t link to any site with banner ads on it.
+If I had to be responsible for third party sites’ behavior, then I shouldn’t buy [non-PR-passing] banners ads on blogs that could generate sales for me, if I know that the top bloggers in that space won’t link to any site with banner ads on it.

-2) Sure, the Borgle may send these guys each some traffic.
+2) Sure, the Bogle may send these guys each some traffic.
 But when was the last time the big G put money into these people’s pockets?
 I’m willing to bet that was never.
 I’m arguably doing these people more good than Big Borgle is.